 In cases where a defendant's conduct is particularly egregious, the court may also award punitive damages.
 Punitive damages are designed to punish a defendant for very shocking behavior.
 For example, imagine that a business owner purposely left wet floors unattended.
 An injured plaintiff then shows evidence in court that the owner does this on purpose because they want to laugh at security footage of people getting hurt.
 The court can make an example out of them by awarding punitive damages.

 Hiring a Personal Injury Lawyer

-If you or someone close to you has been injured in a slip and fall accident on someone else's property, you may want to consult with a local personal injury attorney to see if the property owner could be legally responsible for your injuries.
-It's in your best interest to contact an attorney soon after your injury, as there are time limits in which an injured person can file a personal injury lawsuit.
+If you or a loved one has been injured in a slip-and-fall accident on someone else's property, you may need an accident lawyer.
+You should get legal advice from a personal injury attorney to see if the property owner could be legally responsible for your injuries.
+A slip-and-fall attorney may sometimes even provide a free case evaluation.